 Devon C. Bruce

 Devon C. Bruce is a Partner with the Chicago personal injury law firm of Power, Rogers & Smith, practicing in the area of personal injury and wrongful death.
+Mr Bruce is currently representing a number of victims of carbon monoxide poisoning who live in rental units.
+Carbon monoxide poisoning can cause serious personal injuries and death.
+Carbon monoxide poisoning is easily preventable by the landowner or management company taking basic steps to inspect and maintain gas fired appliances and assuring that carbon monoxide detectors are properly placed and functional.
 Mr. Bruce is also active in practicing accounting and banking malpractice, he also prosecutes qui tam actions for fraud committed against the United States and the State of Illinois.
 Mr. Bruce is one of the leading personal injury attorneys in Illinois that specializes in appellate advocacy on behalf of tort victims.

 Mr. Bruce obtained $47.5 million dollars for a 4 year old child in a complex medical malpractice case involving the failure to diagnose and treat a bacterial infection.
 This is the largest recorded settlement for a medical malpractice action in Cook County.

 In 2014, Mr Bruce resolved over $29.5 million dollars for his clients including: $8.5 million medical malpractice lawsuit arising out of lack of nursing care for an elderly woman; $7 million for failure to treat premature baby in NICU unit in Rockford; $4.7 million of the failure to monitor an elderly woman’s airway in a hospice facility resulting in death.
-Mr. Bruce was also privileged to give the key note address at the City Club of Chicago regarding his representation of the City of Dixon case in which he obtained $40 million dollars for the City of Dixon.
-Anyone interested can watch the speech at: The City of Dixon: How Rita Crundwell Stole 53 Million Dollars and How Most of it was Retrieved or view the docmentary here.
+Mr. Bruce was also privileged to give the keynote address at the City Club of Chicago regarding his representation of the City of Dixon case in which he obtained $40 million dollars for the City of Dixon.
+Anyone interested can view the documentary here.

 Mr. Bruce has been an invited guest speaker on the issues of embezzlement, accounting malpractice and banking malpractice to a number of organizations which include: The City Club of Chicago; Association of Certified Fraud Examiners and at the Loyola University Law School.